WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 **API Key:** A code from a platform (like YouTube or Yelp) that you must add to WP Social Ninja.
 It gives the plugin permission to access and display data.

-**Auto Syncing:** A feature that automatically checks for and downloads new social reviews or feed posts.
+**Auto Syncing:** A feature that automatically checks for and downloads new business reviews or feed posts.
 You can set this to run at specific intervals (e.g., every 6 hours, daily).

 ## B